 A few heads up!

-Firstly, employers may not simply says “what’s your work style?”, they may ask questions such as “describe your daily work routine”, “how do you organise your work?”, “in your last jobs, has it been more team focused or alone focused?” or “do you spend time planning your work?”.
+Firstly, employers may not simply says “what’s your work style?”, they may ask interview questions such as “describe your daily work routine”, “how do you organise your work?”, “in your last jobs, has it been more team-focused or alone-focused?” or “do you spend time planning your work?”.
 All these questions, and hundreds of other similar questions, will be asked to assess your work style - so be prepared.

-Similarly, when employers ask you one of these question, ensure you tailor your response to the company.
-Do your research and if you know the company places a huge emphasis on socialising and group work, enhance your ability, desire and preference to work within a team.
+Similarly, when employers ask you one of these questions, ensure you tailor your response to the company.
+Do your research and if you know the company places a huge emphasis on socializing and group work, enhance your ability, desire, and preference to work within a team.

-Similarly, when you answer the “what is your work style” question, don’t panic, rush and recite every irrelevant bit of information about yourself; only include stuff relevant to the job you’ve applied for.
+Similarly, when you answer a job interview question along the lines of “what is your work style?”, don’t panic, rush and recite every irrelevant bit of information about yourself; only include stuff relevant to the job you’ve applied for.
 Employers do not care about how well you get on with your mother, or whether they are a popular kid a school.
 They care about how you perform in the workplace, and how your work style will influence your effectiveness.

 Last, but not least, Don’t lie in your interview.
 I can’t stress enough how important this is.
-If you’re the most unorganised person on this planet, do not say that you’re super organised and tidy; they’ll only realise on your third week in when you’re late for the 7th time and the consequence will be much worse.
+If you’re the most unorganized person on this planet, do not say that you’re super organized and tidy; they’ll only realize on your third week in when you’re late for the 7th time and the consequence will be much worse.